Telesphore-Uwabera/University-Residence-Management-API/README.md

    * Research and identify potential API endpoints that could benefit from asynchronous execution (e.g., long-running tasks, background jobs).
    * Provide a written explanation of your findings, justifying your choices for potential asynchronous implementation.

-**Submission:**

-* A functional Django project with basic models, serializers, and views.
-* A well-documented API specification.
-* A written report explaining the potential use of asynchronous programming in the project.

 ### [Stage-2: Enhanced Functionality](https://github.com/ALU-BSE/Summative-Project-UniNest-API/blob/stage-2/README.md)

 1. **Authentication and Authorization:**